HMS Unbroken

-HMS Unbroken (P42) was a Royal Navy U-class submarine built by Vickers-Armstrong at Barrow-in-Furness; it was part of the third group of that class and has been the only vessel of the Royal Navy to bear the name.
+HMS Unbroken (P42) was a Royal Navy U-class submarine built by Vickers-Armstrongs at Barrow-in-Furness; it was part of the third group of that class and has been the only vessel of the Royal Navy to bear the name.
 She entered service as P42 and was renamed Unbroken on 1 February 1943.

 Career

 Unbroken was commissioned on 29 January 1942 as P42.